kenhkan/morrison/README.md

 ### Goals and non-goals

-Morrison is not language-specific or even FBP-specific.
+Morrison is not language-specific.
 If a program runs on a Unix-like machine, it qualifies as a Morrison component candidate.
 The program may not even be aware that it is running as a component.
-One component may be in Ruby while another in Rust; and there is no SDK for the program to be compiled with.
+One component may be in Ruby while another in Rust; and there is no SDK for the program to interact with.

 It targets software designed to run in a modern server-grade Unix-like environment.
 It does not aim to run in the browser, on Windows, or on embedded